-Our research develops and applies inter-disciplinary approaches to the analysis of complex systems, via integrated economic, management and science approaches to develop systems solutions and tools that can better bring forth a sustainable economy.
+Our research develops and applies inter-disciplinary approaches to the analysis of complex systems, via integrated economic, finance, management and science approaches to develop systems solutions and tools that can better bring forth a sustainable economy.
 The group looks at the notion of a 'sustainable economy' as a complex system.
-Solutions are ecologically, societally and economically embedded.
+Solutions are economically, societally and ecologically embedded.

 Our research is agile and informs teaching and curriculum development to enable ready and able graduates to deliver a sustainable economy.

-- Social justice and education for sustainable economy
+- Social justice and education for sustainable development

 The group leads work on projects with funders such as Power to Change, Engineering and Physical Sciences Research Council, Economic and Social Research Council, The European Commission, the Environment Agency and The Cabinet Office amongst others.